RealDigitalOrg/linux-blackboard/README.md

    output from the tests will be displayed in the main window of the terminal emulator program.
 4. With the software projects built, the bit file can be downloaded to the FPGA.
-To do this, select "Xilinx Tools->Program FPGA" from the menu.
+To do this, select "Xilinx->Program FPGA" from the menu.
    Then click the "Program" button in the "Program FPGA" dialog.
-The green LED, LD11, near the 7-segment display should light up when programming completes.
+The green LED, LD15, near the 7-segment display should light up when programming completes.
 5. The first test to try after programming the FPGA is the "memtest".
    Right click on "memtest" from the "Project Explorer" on the left side